quantori/FastqHeat/README.md

 [`pigz`](https://github.com/madler/pigz) (can be installed with `apt` on Debian-based systems).

 Both `fasterq-dump` and `pigz` support parallel execution and it's enabled by default.
-The `-c`/`--cores` argument (see #CLI-usage) controls exactly how many threads those programs will spawn.
-The default number of threads is equal to the numbers of logical CPUs in the system.
+The `-c`/`--cores` argument (see [CLI usage](#cli-usage)) controls exactly how many threads those programs will spawn.
+The default number of threads is equal to the number of logical CPUs in the system.

 ### Aspera CLI